kaushikb9/em-interviews/README.md

 # Engineering Leadership Interviews
-Repository of interview questions for Engineering Leadership roles - Engineering Manager, Director of Engineering, VP Engineering and also senior IC roles
+Repository of interview questions for Engineering Leadership roles - Engineering Manager, Director of Engineering, VP Engineering and also senior IC roles.
+Based on my experience of interviewing with product startups in India

 ## Table of Contents
 - [Roles and Expectations](#roles-and-expectations)